gsbm/facetools/README.md

 # facetools
-🤫 Collection of tools dedicated to face analysis
+🤫 Collection of tools dedicated to facial analysis